-Questions regarding any part of the application process may be directed to the GPSC Club and POD Funding Administrator.
+Questions regarding any part of the application process may be directed to GPSC at firstname.lastname@example.org.

 Club Funding Appeal ProcessClick or enter to reveal information below

-- All appeals must be initiated by the original Club funding applicant, and a representative of the applicants must be notified of the GPSC meeting where the appeal shall be heard.
+All appeals must be initiated by an organization representative and a representative of the organization must be present at the ASUA Senate meeting where the appeal shall be heard.

 Once an appeal request has been granted by the Appeals Council, a designated member of said committee shall sponsor the appeal during the next regularly scheduled Senate meeting.